Luzifer/twitch-bot/README.md

-      --storage-file string        Where to store the data (default "./storage.json.gz") --twitch-client string       Client ID to act as --twitch-token string        OAuth token valid for client --version                    Prints current version and exits
+      --storage-file string        Where to store the data (default "./storage.json.gz") --twitch-client string       Client ID to act as --twitch-token string        OAuth token valid for client -v, --validate-config            Loads the config, logs any errors and quits with status 0 on success --version                    Prints current version and exits
 ```